USDC vs USDT for Business Treasury: A Corporate Decision Framework

 The practical implication: for treasury functions that sit within a regulated entity (bank, payments institution, publicly traded company), USDC's documentation trail supports compliance sign-off in a way that USDT's currently does not.
 For operators in less regulated contexts, or those prioritizing liquidity access over documentation completeness, USDT's superior depth in certain markets may outweigh the transparency differential.

 The SVB-linked USDC depeg in March 2023 is worth examining in this context.
-USDC briefly traded at $0.87 when $3.3 billion of Circle’s reserves were held at Silicon Valley Bank during its failure.
-Circle made all USDC holders whole when the FDIC guaranteed SVB deposits, but the episode revealed custodian concentration risk that didn’t show up in the attestation framework.
-Circle has since diversified reserve custodians, but it’s a reminder that attestation reports capture balance sheet composition, not tail risk scenarios.
+USDC briefly traded at $0.87 when $3.3 billion of Circle's reserves were held at Silicon Valley Bank during its failure.
+Circle made all USDC holders whole when the FDIC guaranteed SVB deposits, but the episode revealed custodian concentration risk that didn't show up in the attestation framework.
+Circle has since diversified reserve custodians, but it's a reminder that attestation reports capture balance sheet composition, not tail risk scenarios.
+Reserve transparency is the first lens corporate treasury should apply — here's the framework for reading the actual reports.

 Regulatory Posture and Jurisdictional Fit